Salsa-Dude/intro-to-rails-presentation/README.md

 ## Intro: What is Rails

-You can optionally choose to start this lecture by showing [this video](https://www.youtube.com/watch?v=9ML8PrP3A8E) of a Sinatra app being built to remind students of where they have been this week and highlight the problems that Rails is solving for them.
+Show this video [this video](https://www.youtube.com/watch?v=9ML8PrP3A8E) of a Sinatra app being built to remind students of where they have been this week and highlight the problems that Rails is solving for them.

-Rails was created in 2003 by David Heinemeier Hansson, while working on the code base for Basecamp, a project management tool by 37signals.
-David extracted Ruby on Rails and officially released it as open source code in July of 2004.
-Despite rapid iteration of the Rails code base throughout the years, it has stuck to three basic principles:

-* Ruby Programming Language
-* Model-View-Controller Architecture
-* Programmer Happiness

-Rails was created with the goal of increasing programmers' happiness and productivity levels.
-In short, with Rails you can get started with a full-stack web application by quickly creating pages, templates and even query functions.
+So, this is where rails comes into play.
+Rails was created with the goal to gt rid of alot this repetition In short, with Rails you can get started with a full-stack web application by quickly creating pages and templates.
+This allows us (programmers) to only be focused on what really matters in our application.
+We no longer have to worry about setting our environment, getting all the files connected which saves us alot of time and repetition.

 Rails heavily emphasizes ***"Convention over Configuration."*** This means that a programmer only needs to specify and code out the non-standard parts of a program.
 Even though Rails comes with its own set of tools and settings, you're certainly not limited to library of rails commands and configurations.
 Developers are free to configure their applications however they wish, though adopting conventions is certainly recommended.

  ![](https://s3-us-west-2.amazonaws.com/student-resources/uploads/lecture/Screen+Shot+2017-06-09+at+10.04.20+AM.png)

 #### A Look Back

-As we look back at the history of Rails, let's review some of the more significant releases over the years.
+Rails was created in 2003 by David Heinemeier Hansson.
+In 2004 Rails become open source and overtime its gone through alot of iterations throughout the years but despite all the changes, Rails has always kept to the **three basic principes**

+* Following the Ruby Programming Language
+* Following the Model-View-Controller convention
+* Programmer Happiness

 * Rails 1.0 (Dec 2005) - Mostly polishing up and closing pending tickets from the first release along with the inclusion of Scriptaculous 1.5 and Prototype 1.4.
 * Rails 1.2 (Jan 2007) - REST and generation HTTP appreciation